YoussefMorad1/Banking-System/README.md

 <img src="https://user-images.githubusercontent.com/102534922/204098109-eaa1dde2-8dfa-4164-b404-b9f698d00c49.png" alt="UML Class Diagram" width="800"/>

 ## The Goal of this project is to:
-* Apply Object-Oriented-Programming concepts using C++ (Inheretance - Composition - Encapsulation - Abstraction - etc..)
+* Apply Object-Oriented-Programming concepts using C++ (Inheretance - Polymorphism - Composition - Encapsulation - Abstraction)
 * Practice building systems using OOP modeling and design with C++
 * Practice collaborating working in a team and integrating the code together to come up with a final working program